How to Stop Hurting Those You Love: Insights From Therapy

 Studies show that men are more likely to express feelings of shame through anger.
 You might be turning your negative feelings about yourself outward, hurting your partner’s feelings to turn their attention away from the things you dislike about yourself.

 Thinking about these actions later may make you feel even worse, reinforcing your shame even more.
-You might even believe that you’ll never be able to avoid causing pain to those who love you.
+You might even believe that you’ll never be able to avoid causing pain to the people who love you.
 If this is the case, addressing your feelings of shame can be helpful.

 Instead of feeding into negative thoughts or berating yourself for not being perfect, acknowledge that everyone has flaws and treat yourself with kindness.
 Acknowledging your feelings of shame and taking steps to manage them will help you build a healthier relationship with yourself, leading to healthier relationships with others.